Exzio1459/MedBay/README.md

 # Automatic Pill Dispenser

 This project is an automatic pill dispenser using an Arduino.
-It uses various sensors to monitor environmental conditions and dispenses pills based on a predefined schedule.
+It dispenses pills based on a predefined schedule.
 This code is entirely built using ChatGPT and ClaudeAI.

 ### Hardware Setup